-To understand the magnitude of what Margaret Guedes, CEO and Founder of Kids Beating Cancer, has accomplished over the last 26 years, you must first go back and understand the years of sadness and pain that shaped her future journey of passion, leadership and philanthropy.
-While serving over 7,000 of the sickest children in Central Florida and their families and beyond, she has raised over 10 million dollars, added over 37,000 new potential marrow donors to the national registry, and finally, after years of tenacious advocacy, Margaret’s ultimate goal — bringing the first and only pediatric marrow transplant center to Central Florida — is a reality.
+To understand the magnitude of what Margaret Guedes, CEO and Founder of Kids Beating Cancer, has accomplished over the last 27 years, you must first go back and understand the years of sadness and pain that shaped her future journey of passion, leadership and philanthropy.
+While serving over 9,500 children and their families and beyond, she has raised over 20 million dollars, added over 38,000 new potential marrow donors to the national registry, and finally, after years of tenacious advocacy, Margaret’s ultimate goal — bringing the first and only pediatric marrow transplant center to Central Florida — was a reality in 2012.

 There is no greater motivating factor to inspire and lead others to join her cause and change the world, than the suffering and death of a child.
 Turning personal tragedy and adversity into triumph has been the core that has driven Margaret to overcome years of barriers, ultimately leading the Central Florida medical community to this point.
 With the opening of the Kids Beating Cancer Pediatric Marrow Transplant Center, Central Florida has now become a place of healing for today’s children and their families as well as future generations of children diagnosed with leukemia, cancer and 80 other malignant and non-malignant life-threatening diseases.